 New South Wales Guide

-Within NSW is the sparse bushland of the Australian Capital Territory and the nation's capital, Canberra.
-Close to this area is the Southern Highlands region of NSW with rolling green lawns, stately houses and tree-lined roads reminiscent of the English countryside.
-Here you'll find national parks, quaint country towns and popular music festivals staged at various times of the year.
+Close to the sparse bushland of the Australian Capital Territory, the Southern Highlands region of NSW with rolling green lawns, stately houses and tree-lined roads reminiscent of the English countryside.
+Here, you'll find national parks, quaint country towns and boutique festivals staged at various times of the year.

-NSW also has an inland outback area with the historic mining towns of Lightning Ridge and Broken Hill where the arid land and wide, open spaces offering a taste of frontier country.
-From the outback to the beach, and the city to the mountains, there's plenty to see and do on a New South Wales holiday.
+You might not know it looking at most travel brochures but NSW also has an inland Outback area.
+Historic mining towns of Lightning Ridge and Broken Hill are where arid land and wide, open spaces offer you a taste of frontier country.
+From the Outback to the beach and the city to the mountains, there's a fabulous NSW holiday just waiting for you to enjoy any time of the year.